u5893405/VR-missions-2D/README.md

 V - carry/drop a body

-F - through a knife (when equipped and selected)
+F - throw a knife (when equipped and selected)

 Shift - run